Hackavist/XamarinKickStartTemplate/README.md

 * MVVM File Structure (with some extra folders for Converters, Custom Controls, etc...).

-* PageModel to PageModel Navigation
+* ViewModel to ViewModel Navigation

 * Automatic wiring of BindingContext